Flower of Life Meaning and Symbolism

 In the mystical Jewish practice of Kabbalah, the Flower of Life is associated with another symbol called the Sefirot.
 The Sefirot, which is sometimes referred to as the Tree of Life, represents 10 channels of spiritual practice as well as divine life force in this body.
 In this way, the Sefirot are like the chakras.

-Flower of Life Tattoo
+Banner Flower of Life Jewelry

 Frequently Asked Questions